ComputationalRadiationPhysics/contributing/codingGuideLines/cpp.md

     true
 >;
 ```
-  - each template argument is on a separate line
+  - each template parameter is on a separate line
   - the *oc-token* `>` is on the same indentation level as the opening line
 ```C++
 template<